 He joined the SALISES in 1991 and has been Research Fellow since 1996.
 He is presently the Editor of the Caribbean Dialogue, published by the SALISES and has held this position since 1995.
 He has lectured in several sociology courses and now serves as lecturer in the Sociology of Sport, Sport Policy and Public Policy.

-His special research interests include Sport (athletic migration, professionalization, sport media, identity formation, sport participation, sport policy), Sport and training arenas.
+His special research interests include Sport (athletic migration, professionalization, sport media, identity formation, sport participation, sport policy).